dbinoy/amazon-sagemaker-keras-text-classification/README.md

 2\.
 Open the ‘sagemaker_keras_text_classification.ipynb’ notebook and follow the steps listed in **Lab 4** to upload the data to S3, submit the training job and, finally, deploy the model for inference.
 The notebook contains explanations for each step and also shows how to test your inference endpoint.

-### Lab 5: Distributed Training in Script Mode with Horovod Distributed Training Framework.
+### Part 5: Distributed Training in Script Mode with Horovod Distributed Training Framework.
 This lab will demonstrate both SageMaker Horovod framework as well as SageMaker's Script mode.

 #### A. SageMaker's Horovod Distribugted Training Framework